On Location

 Course Description

 In an ancient myth, the Vietnamese people are descended from a dragon king and a magical fairy.
 The dragon is a positive symbol of rain, agriculture, strength, and good luck.
-Additionally, the country’s coastal location and stunning azure waters are embodied by the “blue” dragon—giving even more cultural meaning and significance to the name “land of the blue dragon.”
+Additionally, the country’s coastal location and stunning azure waters are embodied by the “blue” dragon, giving even more cultural meaning and significance to the name “land of the blue dragon.”

-Our journey begins in Ho Chi Minh City, where colonial landmarks blend with modern skyscrapers along the Saigon River.
-On the first day, we dive into the vibrant excitement of the Ben Thanh Markets and experience colors, aromas, and bustling activity rich with inspiration.
+On the first full day, we dive into the heart of Ho Chi Minh City, beginning with a ride through the streets in traditional xích lô (cycle rickshaws), a perfect way to explore the city and capture its everyday movement through your lens.
 We also participate in a heritage tour, providing opportunities to photograph iconic monuments and historic sites.
 Jennifer shares initial insights regarding cultural and historical awareness and adjusting to a new sense of place.

 Join Jennifer on this extraordinary photographic journey through Vietnam, rich with opportunities to document the cultural and natural beauty of this enchanting country.
 We return home having created once-in-a-lifetime photographs and unforgettable memories from our time in the land of the blue dragons.